MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Self-hosted gateway instances were identified that use gateway tokens that expire soon

 At least one deployed self-hosted gateway instance was identified that uses a gateway token that expires in the next seven days.
-To ensure that it can connect to the control-plane, generate a new gateway token and update your deployed self-hosted gateways  (does not impact data-plane traffic).
+To ensure that it can connect to the control-plane, generate a new gateway token and update your deployed self-hosted gateways (doesn't impact data-plane traffic).

 Learn more about [API Management - ShgwGatewayTokenNearExpiry (Self-hosted gateway instance(s) were identified that use gateway tokens that expire soon)]().